 In 2003, the Office of Research and the University Graduate School were again separated, and John Slattery, a pharmacologist from the University of Washington, was recruited to head the again independent University Graduate School.
+Unfortunately he was lured back by the University of Washington, and in the fall of 2005, Sherry Queener (who had been Associate Dean at Indianapolis) and Eugene R. Kintgen (who had been Associate Dean at Bloomington) were named Acting Co-Deans.

 In 1951, the faculty elected nine of their number to a Graduate Council.
 Today, the Graduate Council has 35 voting members elected by the University Graduate School faculty.
 That faculty of about 2,200 members comes from all campuses of the university.
 Since 1980, a University Graduate School faculty committee has selected new members of the graduate faculty upon nomination by departmental chairpersons or by professional school deans, subject to the approval of the dean of the University Graduate School and, in the case of full members, the Board of Trustees.
 The names of all IU faculty members who hold appointments as full or associate members of the Graduate Faculty are listed under the names of the program(s) with which they are associated.
-An asterisk () following a name indicates that the individual is an associate member of the Graduate Faculty.
+An asterisk (\) following a name indicates that the individual is an associate member of the Graduate Faculty.